 Northern Light’s middle school program stands out for its focus not only on academic excellence, but on character development as well.
 Our Impossible is Nothing speaker series, in which community and business leaders come to NLS to share their stories with our students, inspires our students to persevere in pursuit of their dreams.
-Middle school students get a chance to further develop character and sportsmanship on the athletic field through our successful soccer, basketball, volleyball, and track and field teams, and by serving as counselors at Northern Light summer camp, which is open to the community.
+Middle school students get a chance to further develop character and sportsmanship on the athletic field through our successful soccer, basketball, and volleyball teams.

 Indeed, service to the community is a crucial part of the middle school experience.
 In the past, students have sorted medical supplies to be sent to Peru, penned letters to active military officers, and wrote and performed anti-bullying skits for younger students.
 When High School admissions officers consider a Northern Light student, they know that they are looking at a student who will be more than an A-student – they are looking at someone who will be a kind, considerate, and engaged member of their school community.
 It is for this reason – just as much as grades or tests scores – that Northern Light students go on to matriculate from some of the finest Independent and Parochial schools in the Bay Area and eventually from top colleges and universities across the country.